MidKnightMadness/SkyStone/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/README.md

-# Welcome to the Robotics Programming Club!
+# Welcome to the Robotics Team!
  - If you want, you can click the `install plugins` button in the yellow bar above (if in android studio) to install the markdown plugin.
  - To make this easier to read, you can click View > Active Editor > Soft Wrap to wrap the text to the editor.